aadisinghi/competition_code/README.md

+Read the methodology pdf to understand the model architecture and reasoning.
+Model.py -> model code
+Jupyter notebook -> dataloader, training, validation.
-Manually add the data files in your local repository because files are too large and git lfs is a pain to configure.

-make sure its under a directory: data in the main file
+Manually add the data files in your local repository because files are too large. make sure its under a directory: data in the main file.